 Completing Section 1 of the Application Form: Applicant Details

 This section will ask you to provide details on who you are and what you do.
-This is to ensure that you are eligible to apply for FiPL funding.
+This is to ensure that you and the land on which the activity is taking place are eligible for FiPL funding.